 Throughout the Management's report, performance is assessed on the basis of the financial highlights and segment reporting, which represent the financial information regularly provided to management.
 The differences between the financial highlights and the IFRS financial statements relate to certain changes in the presentation.
 Net profit is the same in the financial highlights and in the IFRS income statement.
-Notes G1 and G3 to the financial statements describe the differences between the financial highlights and the IFRS financial statements describe the differences between the financial highlights and the IFRS financial statements describe the differences between the financial highlights is reconciled with the consolidated financial statements prepared under IFRS.
+Notes G1 and G3 to the financial statements describe the differences between the financial highlights and the IFRS financial statements, and each line item in the financial highlights is reconciled with the consolidated financial statements prepared under IFRS.